Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Constrained regulation of the nominal voltage dynamics

 Similarly, the inner product at the lower boundary is computed as

 In order for the inner product to be negative, we deduce the condition

 Therefore, both conditions of the Bony-Brezis Theorem are satisfied; \ie the system solutions are unique and continuous and the inner product on the boundary of the desired set is non-positive.
-Therefore, we can conclude that $\mc{Z}_i$ is positive invariant under the solution of the nominal nodal dynamics and by direct extension $\mc{Z}$ is positive invariant with respect to the network nominal dynamics. \end{proof} \begin{remark} Considering the theoretic results of this section, the feedback gain $K_{d,i}$ needs to be chosen to satisfy both conditions of Propositions \ref{prop:Nominal_Stability} and \ref{prop:Nominal_Boundedness}, \ie
+Therefore, we can conclude that $\mc{\tilde{Z}}_i$ is positive invariant under the solution of the nominal nodal dynamics and by direct extension $\mc{\tilde{Z}}$ is positive invariant with respect to the network nominal dynamics. \end{proof}

-\end{remark} \begin{remark} The purpose of the parameter $\delta_i$ is to quantify the necessary feedback gain that counteracts voltage drop caused by the CPL.
-Specifically, Proposition \ref{prop:Nominal_Boundedness} indicates that smaller values of $\delta_i$ require larger values of the feedback gain to achieve boundedness of the dynamics.
-The reasoning behind this, and the necessity of $\delta_i$, lies within the details of the proof of Prop. \ref{prop:Nominal_Boundedness}, where in order to derive the condition (\ref{eq:K_d_condition_proof}) we require a non-positive inner product on the boundary of the set.
-If the set was not parametrized by $\delta_i$, then it is not possible to establish a finite bound on $K_{d,i}$, or simply we would require an infinite gain for $\delta_i=0$. \end{remark}